angloeastern/backend-code-challenge/README.md

 1. As a consumer of the API, I want to be able to add ships to the system.
 2. As a consumer of the API, I want to be able to see all ships in the system.
 3. As a consumer of the API, I want to be able to update velocity of a ship.
-4. As a consumer of the API, I want to be able to see the closest port to a ship with estimated arrival time to the port together with other details.
+4. As a consumer of the API, I want to be able to see the closest port to a ship with estimated arrival time to the port together with relevant details.

 ## Deliverable